-Almost ten years has passed since the first attempt to pass a national emissions trading system in the United States.
+Almost ten years have passed since the first attempt to pass a national emissions trading system in the United States.
 In 2009, the American Clean Energy and Security Act (also known as the Waxman-Markey bill) passed the House 219 – 212, but was ultimately not considered in the Senate.
 Now, after a period of relative quiescence, the last few months have seen multiple legislators introducing bills that push for carbon pricing legislation at both state and national levels.
 With some differences among the various bills, each nevertheless calls for a national carbon pricing system to lower global warming-causing emissions.

 The two basic proposed options are either a carbon tax or a cap-and-trade (or cap-and-dividend) system.
 Both are market-based strategies designed to address the negative environmental and public health impacts associated with burning fossil fuels.
 These harmful effects are referred to as negative externalities by economists, since the impacts of the pollution are not reflected in the cost of fossil fuel use (they are not internalized).

 Both proposals aim at reducing greenhouse gas (GHG) emissions in order to mitigate the harmful effects of climate change, but do so using different mechanisms.
 A carbon tax, as the word suggests, is a fee per ton of carbon dioxide emitted imposed by the government on the owners of the emission sources.
 Additionally, the tax on emissions generally increases over time.
 In this way, the industries subject to the tax are incentivized to continually seek to cut their emissions.